Discovery Wine Club Review

 Sommeliers choose the best wines available that are typically hard to find.
 Surprisingly affordable, these selections are then further curated into a wine club.
 Exclusive video tasting notes round out the quarterly deliveries.

 What We Like

 We frequently see highly-rated and special wines pass through the WineAccess inventory.
 We know they’re picking quality wine that is always interesting, whether it represents the tried-and-true or the bold new efforts of pedigreed winemakers and upstarts.

 There are some amazing white, rosé, and sparkling wines out there and they’re sometimes even harder to find than the reds.
 We’d love to see a wine club option that doesn’t include red wine.
 We’d also like to see a gift membership option with prepaid subscriptions.

 Coupons & Promo Codes

 For You Save $25 on your first two shipments of any Wine Access wine club.
 Click for This Deal.

 Price & Shipping Info

 Discovery Wine Club membership costs as little as $150.00 for 6 bottles of wine.
-Free shipping plus sales tax where applicable.
+Shipping costs extra plus sales tax where applicable.
 The price per bottle, with delivery, is $25.00.

 Shipments are sent quarterly.